Baltimore’s DPW director announces his resignation

-After less than two years in office, Jason W. Mitchell has submitted his resignation as Baltimore’s director of public works.
+After 18 months and 7 days in office, Jason W. Mitchell has submitted his resignation as Baltimore’s director of public works.

 The announcement was made by his office, rather than from Mayor Brandon Scott, in a press release issued this afternoon.